William O'Neil: Investor's Business Daily

 In 1984, O'Neil made research from his database available in print form with the launch of Investor's Daily, a national business newspaper aimed to compete with The Wall Street Journal.
 In 1991, the publication's name was changed from Investor's Daily to Investor's Business Daily.

 As of 2015, the newspaper had a circulation of 113,000 and its website attracted 2.9 million visitors a month.
 In 2016, the newspaper changed its printing schedule to weekly, but continued to publish news daily on its website.

+In 2021 News Corp. bought Investor’s for $275 million dollars.

 Personal life

-O'Neil is married and has four children.
+O'Neil was married and had four children.
 He stated in a 2002 interview that one of the books which was an early influence on him was Gerald Loeb's The Battle for Investment Survival.
 According to O'Neil, this is the best book on the market.
-Other investors which he took great interest in were Bernard Baruch, Jesse Livermore, Gerald M. Loeb, Jack Dreyfus, and Nicolas Darvas.
-He also greatly admired Thomas Edison.
+Other investors he studied were Bernard Baruch, Jesse Livermore, Jack Dreyfus, and Nicolas Darvas.
+He also admired Thomas Edison.

-In 2007, O'Neil started donating to his alma mater, Southern Methodist University and funded a chair in business journalism at SMU's Meadows School of the Arts, he then endowed a professorship in markets and freedom and created the William J. O'Neil Center for Global Markets and Freedom at the university's Cox School of Business.
+In 2007, O'Neil started donating to his alma mater, Southern Methodist University and funded a chair in business journalism at SMU's Meadows School of the Arts.
+He then endowed a professorship in markets and freedom and created the William J. O'Neil Center for Global Markets and Freedom at the university's Cox School of Business.

+O'Neil died on May 28, 2023, at age 90.
+After his death, Investor’s Business Daily released a special tribute to O’Neil’s “inspirational life”.